reidev275/ReducingDeveloperFriction/slides/index.md

 ![Dilbert](images/dilbert.jpg)

-' I'm currently a Senior Developer at The Tombras Group
+' I’m currently a Senior Developer at The Tombras Group

 ***